Substances can be divided into three types: Acid, Base and Salt.

 ACID: Taste of acid is sour.
-There are many substances that contain acid and so taste sour.
-For example – lemon, curd, pickles, orange juice, vinegar, etc.
+There are many substances which contain acid and so taste sour.
+For example: lemon, curd, pickles, orange juice, vinegar, etc. Substances which taste sour are called acidic.
+The chemical nature of such substance is known as ACIDIC.
+The word acid comes from Latin ACERE which means sour.

 INDICATOR: A substance which detects the acidic or basic nature of another substance by change in colour is called acid-base indicator.
 It is not advisable to taste any substance in laboratory because it can be harmful.
 Hence, acid-base indicators are used to check if a given substance is acid or base.